bkdraper/blacksheep_tarot_reading_tracker/.amazonq/rules/tarot-tracker-rules.md

 5. **Start Over**: Atomic macro-action to reset all state

 ### Core Functionality
-1. **Add Reading**: Creates new reading entry with current time (no default payment method)
+1. **Add Reading**: Creates new reading entry with current time and session price as default
 2. **Remove Reading**: Removes last reading from list with confirmation dialog
 3. **Individual Delete**: Delete any specific reading with confirmation
 4. **Tip Tracking**: Enter tips for each reading
 5. **Payment Method Selection**: Choose payment method for each reading (cash, cc, venmo, paypal, cashapp, or custom)
+6. **Source Tracking**: Track referral sources for each reading with customizable options
-6. **Real-time Totals**: Automatic calculation of all totals
+7. **Real-time Totals**: Automatic calculation of all totals with fallback pricing
-7. **Event Settings Panel**: Collapsible panel for user selection, reading price, location, and day selection
+8. **Event Settings Panel**: Collapsible panel with user selection, reading price, location, and date selection
-8. **Countdown Timer**: Comprehensive timer with audio alarms and visual warnings
+9. **Countdown Timer**: Comprehensive timer with audio alarms and visual warnings
-9. **Multi-User Support**: User selection with database-driven user list and data separation
+10. **Multi-User Support**: User selection with database-driven user list and data separation
+11. **Session Loading**: Load existing sessions without triggering unwanted database saves

 ### Display Elements
 - **Header Bar**: Professional header with app title, version badge, and settings button